puppetlabs/puppet-docs/source/puppet/3.6/reference/ssl_attributes_extensions.markdown

 ### Status as of Early 2014

-In Puppet 3.5, embedding additional data into CSRs is mostly useful in deployments where:
+In this version of Puppet, embedding additional data into CSRs is mostly useful in deployments where:

 * Large numbers of nodes are regularly created and destroyed as part of an elastic scaling system.
 * You are willing to build custom tooling to make certificate autosigning more secure and useful.